Anti-doping rule violations & disciplinary law

 In matters relating to possible anti-doping rule violations, the Legal Affairs department of Doping Authority Netherlands fulfils a role comparable to that of a public prosecutions service: it is responsible for all legal aspects of investigating and handling violations of this kind.
 If there is a possible anti-doping rule violation, Legal Affairs acts as a ‘public prosecutor’: it decides about settlements, closing cases, the filing of charges, provides evidence, and assesses the case and the appropriate sanction.

-Legal activities in a doping case usually begin as soon as a test result indicates the possible presence of a prohibited substance or method in an athlete’s blood or urine sample.
-However, they may also be initiated if there is a suspicion of another anti-doping rule violation such as a refusal, an attempt to tamper with the doping control, the sample or the tampering (in other words, falsification) with evidence.
+The legal activities in doping cases usually begin as soon as a test result indicates the possible presence of a prohibited substance or method in an athlete’s blood or urine sample.
+However, they may also be initiated if there is a suspicion of another anti-doping rule violation, such as a refusal, an attempt to tamper with the doping control, the sample or the tampering (in other words, falsification) of evidence.

 For the same reason, Doping Authority Netherlands is required to inform WADA, the relevant international federation and (if applicable) the relevant National Anti-Doping Organisation (NADO) in another country about all settlements, closed cases and disciplinary decisions, and even therapeutic use exemptions that have been granted.
-In turn, these organisations have the competence to assess decisions made in the Netherlands in the light of the global Code.
+In turn, these organisations have the competence to assess decisions made in the Netherlands in the light of the global Code and to appeal against them.

 Dutch National Doping Regulations